lanl/ThunderBoltz/docs/source/multi_guide.rst

 If HPC resources are available to the user, the python API includes a job manager compatible with the
 `SLURM <https://slurm.schedmd.com/documentation.html>`_ protocol.
-The :class:`~.pytb.parallel.SlurmManager` context allows for many different calculations to be split up among compute nodes, and further distributed across cores.
+The :class:`~.thunderboltz.parallel.SlurmManager` context allows for many different calculations to be split up among compute nodes, and further distributed across cores.
 Use it as follows:

 .. code-block:: python

    import os
-   import pytb
+   import thunderboltz as tb

    # Make a base directory for this ensemble of simulations
    base_path = "multi_sim_slurm"
    os.makedirs(base_path)

    # Create the base object for the calculation
-   tb = ThunderBoltz(indeck=pytb.input.He_TB)
+   calc = ThunderBoltz(indeck=tb.input.He_TB)

    fields = [10, 100, 500]